SJSUSpring21/Immiguide/README.md

 **Abstract**

 Build a website/web application to show different trends of firearm-related data to answer and depict firearm relation to various events.
 For eg: the increase in sales or changing firearm laws to relate to school shootings or an increase in violent crimes in that area.
-We can create and relate these data to create beautiful graphs and present an analysis on them.
+We can create and relate these data and present an analysis on them.

 **Input**